Xiaoping-Li/TypeScript-Basics/README.md

 ```
 **Notes:**
   * `Interfaces` let you define the structure without defining the implementation.
 And in the `class` that implements the interface has to provide everything that the interface is declaring.
-So the declarations in the `interdaces` will enforce every class that implments it to actually follow and implement.
   * In TypeScript, two types are _compatible_ if their `internal structure` is compatible.
 This allows us to implement an interface just by having the shape the interface requires, without an `explicit implements clause`.
+  * Can use `Interfaces` to define reusable `custom types`.
+Capitalize the first letter of name.
+  * `Interfaces` are purely for declarations, they cannot include any implementation.
+In other words we cannot have the algorithm inside the _interfaces_.

-11. `Class Member Visibility`
+11. `Class Member Visibility: Access Modifiers`
 ```
 class Person {
   // shortcut to define constructor with private or public member variables